Terransky/https-Terransky.github.io-reading-notes-/revisions.md

 git add tracks a file for staging.
 This tags the file to let git know that it's ready to be committed.

+> git add file.md

 git commit takes a snapshot of all modifications to tracked files in the working directory.
 In simple terms, it's just saving that version of your changes.
+You should also explain why you made the changes.

+> git commit -m "why I made the change"

 git push sends it to a remote repository from your local repository, allowing your changes to be published, cloned, and otherwise interacted with.

+> git push origin master

+Fun note, Microsoft is trying to phase out Master for Main because some people claim the use of the word master is offensive.